QuantEcon/lecture-source-py/source/rst/numba.rst

 #.
 For those lines of code that *are* time-critical, we can achieve C-like speed using a combination of NumPy and Numba

-This lecture provides a guide
+This lecture provides a guide.